isabella232/netappfiles-go-crr-sdk-sample/README.md

 1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\)
 3. Azure Subscription
 4. Subscription needs to be whitelisted for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
-5. Resource Group created
+5. Resource Group(s) created
-6. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+6. Virtual Networks (both for primary and secondary volumes) with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
 7. Adjust variable contents within `var()` block at `example.go` file to match your environment
 8. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals.
    1. Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged on at the subscription where you want to be associated with the service principal by default: